nae9on/_help_/README.md

 # \_help\_
-This is an empty repository consisting of only wiki pages to provide help on various topics such as Git, Eclipse, Centos, Virtual Machine etc
+This is a repository consisting of wiki pages and some examples to provide help on various topics such as Git, Eclipse, Centos, Virtual Machine etc